Tuition Benefit for Spouses Attending the University of Pennsylvania

 - If a faculty/staff member is on approved family medical leave or short-term disability and the end date of his/her leave is after the eligibility cut off date for the term, the faculty/staff member is eligible for the tuition benefit.

-The Tuition Office makes final administrative determinations if any questions arise concerning an individual's employment relationship with the University and eligibility for tuition assistance under the program.
+Tuition benefits are administered by Human Resources, which makes final administrative determinations if any questions arise concerning an individual's employment relationship with the University and eligibility for tuition assistance under the program.

 409.2 HIRE/TERMINATION DATES

 Eligible faculty/staff with a three-year anniversary date* on or before the cut-off date of a given academic term are eligible to receive tuition benefits for their spouse during the term in which the anniversary occurs.
 Faculty/staff with a three-year anniversary date after the cut-off date of a given academic term are not eligible to receive tuition benefits for their spouse until the first academic term following the term in which the three-year anniversary occurs.

 If a faculty/staff member terminates or becomes otherwise ineligible on or before the cut-off date of a semester, the University reserves the right to revoke or not award the spouse’s tuition benefits.
 If a faculty/staff member terminates after the cut-off date of a semester, the spouse’s tuition benefit will continue through that semester.

 |Summer Session I and 12-week Summer Session||June 1|

 *Only time served in a regular full-time staff or limited service position, or in a full-time faculty benefits-eligible position is counted in the calculation of a faculty/staff member’s anniversary date for tuition benefits eligibility.